Christopher Sindt

 Chris eventually returned home to Mitchell, where he worked for Krohmer Plumbing from 2003 until 2023, when ongoing health challenges forced him into early retirement.
 Chris had a generous heart and a curious mind.
 He was the kind of person who would drop everything to help someone in need.
 He was also known for his stubborn streak and his endless curiosity about how things worked, often taking things apart simply to learn.

 Chris loved the outdoors and was always drawn to adventure, especially in the Colorado mountains.
-He loved hiking, skiing, snowmobiling, mountain biking, camping, fishing, and evenings around a campfire.
+He loved hiking, skiing, snowmobiling, mountain biking, camping and fishing.
 But above all else, Chris loved being a father.
 His greatest joy in life was time spent with his two sons, Dustin and Randy.
 One of their favorite traditions was spontaneous road trips.
 They would pile into Chris’s truck, and he would tell the boys to point in any direction.
 They would drive until they found the perfect place to pitch a tent and spend the weekend exploring the outdoors together.

 Chris taught his boys to work hard, take pride in what they do, and appreciate the world around them.
 He was incredibly proud of Dustin and Randy and loved them more than anything.